AIAdverse/AIAdverse/README.md

 Once information is copied and formulated into AI, errors will begin to appear without human intervention to prevent this.
 I am already seeing this happen on news feeds.
 Need I give examples!
 They are so bleeding obvious to anyone that opens a browser and knows thier subject from reading books (knowledge gained not the internet and especially not from reading Wikipedia).

-We all have connected thoughts every day that that a computer could never make.
+We all have interconnected thoughts every day that that a computer could never make.
 For example, I was speaking to my partner about a property near us that was up for sale.
 The conversation leads through several interconnected topics before ending with a discussion on nuclear bomb tests.
 Something a computer could never, ever do.